 ENJOY THE FREE OUTDOOR CONCERTS

-As in the past, Whistler is running their Outdoor Summer Concert Series this year as well.
-There will be something for everyone from the sweet sounds of classical music to chilled out beats and local folk bands played at the Whistler Olympic Plaza from May through September.
+As in the past, Whistler is also running its Outdoor Summer Concert Series this year.
+There will be something for everyone, from the sweet sounds of classical music to chilled-out beats and local folk bands played at the Whistler Olympic Plaza from May through September.

 SEE THE FULL LIST OF OUTDOOR CONCERTS